Sonny Assu: Career

 Assu is an author in the graphic novel anthology "This Place: 150 Years Retold."
 His story, 'Tilted Ground,' follows Assu's great-great-grandfather as well as the Potlatch Ban in Canada.

 Art

-Assu series Breakfast series, Personal Totem series, and Urban Totem series all reflect on how consummer items and icons of pop culture define individual lineage and relate to the idea of totemic representation.In his 2006 Breakfast series, Assu appropriates the form of the cereal box and subverses it with commentaries on First Nations issues such as the environment, treaty rights and land claims.
+Assu series Breakfast series, Personal Totem series, and Urban Totem series all reflect on how consumer items and icons of pop culture define individual lineage and relate to the idea of totemic representation.
+In his 2006 Breakfast series, Assu appropriates the form of the cereal box and subverses it with commentaries on First Nations issues such as the environment, treaty rights and land claims.